sam-maverick/enhanced-messageme/README.md

 The client apps have been developed with [Expo Go](https://expo.dev/go) and [React Native](https://reactnative.dev/), so that you can run them on Android and iOS devices.
 The servers have been developed with [NestJS](https://nestjs.com/) and use a [MongoDB](https://www.mongodb.com) self-hosted database in the backend.

 We have tested most things on a fresh install of Kali Linux, but you should be able to deploy it on any platform if you follow the provided reference links.
-O Kali, we experienced hangs, so you may want to try Ubuntu instead for better stability.
+On Kali, we experienced hangs during the EAS build, so you may want to try Ubuntu instead for better stability.
+For building iOS apps, you will need a Mac computer.
 The steps we suggest are meant for an isolated lab environment, meaning that it's on your responsibility to check their impact on your particular computing and networking environment.

 # 1. Preparing the network environment